funvill/funvill.github.io/_posts/2008-04-22-how-to-block-spam-on-a-wordpress-blog.md

 ---
-title: How to block spam on a wordpress Blog
+title: "How to block spam on a wordpress Blog"
 date: 2008-04-22 11:13:00
+categories:
-categories: Development
+- Development
 tags:
 - plugins
 - spam
 - Development
 - wordpress
+slug: how-to-block-spam-on-a-wordpress-blog

 ---

 To help stop spam activate the <a href="http://akismet.com/download/">Akismet plugin</a>.
 <ol>
 	<li>Login to your wordpress blog</li>